 A vigorous plant, such as the Aronia Nero Superberry variety, can regularly bear berries for 25 to 30 years.

-Answer: For shipments within Canada, the shipping costs are $4.90 - from $75 we deliver free of charge!
+Answer: For shipments within Canada, the shipping costs are $4.90 – if your order is $75 or above we deliver free of charge!
 The exact shipping costs will be displayed during the order process.

-Answer: The procedure is kept as simple as possible.
-Follow the steps below: You shop at the J&J Aronia Shop as before.
-Then enter the discount code or voucher code at "Discount code" in the payment process and click "apply".
+Answer: Enter the discount code or voucher code at "Discount code" in the payment process and click "apply".
 The discount will automatically be credited to your order.

 The voucher code does not work in the online shop!